m21ark/sgi/README.md

 ### [TP1 - ThreeJS Basics](tp1)

 - Exploration of different types of textures.
 Namely, video Textures and normal maps.
 - Exploration of different types of materials.
-For instance, metalic materials for the chair and table support, a wood material for the table top, ceil and floor, a red courino material for the chair, a clay material for the jar and a glass material for the window.
+For instance, metalic materials for the chair and table legs, a wood material for the table top, ceil and floor, a red courino material for the chair, a clay material for the jar and a glass material for the window.
 - Exploration of different types of lights and shadows.
 Namely, spotlights, point lights and directional lights.
 With lights entering the room from the windows, giving more realism for the scene.
 - Exploration of different types of cameras.
 Namely, perspective cameras, in person cameras and orthographic cameras.
 - Scene